yuvalmGS/gigaspaces-wiki-jekyll/sbp/imdg-with-large-backend-database-support.markdown

 -- Using a Polling Container query the data frequently.
 -- Using the JVM Memory Notification API.

-See the [Custom Eviction|Custom Eviction#Eviction Strategies] section for details.
+See the depanlinkCustom Evictiontengahlink./custom-eviction.html#Eviction Strategiesbelakanglink section for details.

 # Example